-- updated our understanding for any changes impacting the assumptions, specifically, investment returns, associated discount rates and borrowing rates, policy expenses and operating assumptions such as mortality, morbidity and persistency, including continued consideration of the impact of COVID-19. - assessed the competence and capability of management's actuarial experts. - evaluated the methodologies and assumptions utilized by management's actuaries, considering published industry studies, market data and component specific facts and circumstances with the assistance of our actuarial experts. - tested the accuracy and completeness of the transfer of data from policy administration systems to the actuarial valuation systems. - tested a sample of contracts to assess whether contract features corresponded to the data in the actuarial valuation systems.
+- updated our understanding for any changes impacting the assumptions, specifically, investment returns, associated discount rates and borrowing rates, policy expenses and operating assumptions such as mortality, morbidity and persistency. - assessed the competence and capability of management's actuarial experts. - evaluated the methodologies and assumptions utilized by management's actuaries, considering published industry studies, market data and component specific facts and circumstances with the assistance of our actuarial experts. - tested the accuracy and completeness of the transfer of data from policy administration systems to the actuarial valuation systems. - tested a sample of contracts to assess whether contract features corresponded to the data in the actuarial valuation systems.